JurajX/Notes/DesignPatterns/UmlBasics/README.md

 ## Association

 An Association reflects relation between two classes.
 One class has access to some instances of the other class, but not vice versa.
-E.g. Player has a HelathBar but the later doesn't know about the former.
+E.g. a animal has a speak interface, but the interface doesn't know about the animal.
 Association relationship is stronger than Dependency relationship, it implies a closer connection between entities.

 ## Dependency